 To identify when users might want to be prompted about permission requests, our exit survey focused on participants' reactions to the 12 permissions in Table 2.1, limiting the number of requests shown to each participant based on our reservoir sampling algorithm, which was designed to ask participants about a diverse set of permission/application combinations.
-We collected participants' reactions to 673 permission requests (≈19/participant).
-Of these, 423 included screenshots because participants were actively using their phones when the requests were made, whereas 250 permission requests were performed while device screens were off.2 Of the former, 243 screenshots were taken while the requesting application was visible (Category 1 and 3 from Section 2.3.1), whereas 180 were taken while the application was invisible (Category 2 and 4 from Section 2.3.1).
-In this section, we describe the situations in which requests defied users' expectations.
+We collected participants' reactions to 673 permission requests (\approx 19/participant).
+Of these, 423 included screenshots because participants were actively using their phones when the requests were made, whereas 250 permission requests were performed while device screens were off.2 Of the former, 243 screenshots were taken while the requesting application was visible (Category 1 and 3 from Section 2.3.1), whereas 180 were taken while the applications in which requests defied users' expectations.
 We present explanations for why participants wanted to block certain requests, the factors influencing those decisions, and how expectations changed when devices were not in use.